How scopes inherit

 Repositories and plugins

 Repository grants and plugins from every bound bundle are combined as a union; a channel gets every repo and plugin from any bundle in its chain.
-The Access summary section, shown when you select a scope on the Slack tab, lists the resolved set.
+The Access summary section, shown when a scope you select on the Slack tab has any resolved connections or repositories, lists them with the bundle each one comes from.
+Plugins aren’t listed there.
+The scope’s Plugins section shows only the plugins attached at that scope, and plugins inherited from wider scopes and from bundles apply without appearing in it.Custom instructions

 Three kinds of standing instruction can apply in a channel, written by different people: